Structures with not too fast unlabelled growth: Preliminaries

 \begin{lemma}[\cite{bodor2024classification}, Lemma 4.2] Let $H\leq G$ be permutation groups with $|G:H|=d<\infty$, and let us assume that $H$ is $m$-sensitive for some $m\geq 2$.
 Then $G$ is $dm$-sensitive. \end{lemma}

 As usual, Lemma~\ref{fin_index} can also be formulated in terms of structures.

-\begin{corollary} Let $\fa$ be a $m$-homogeneous structure, and let $\fb$ be a reduct of $\fa$ with $|\aut(\fb):\aut(\fa)|=m$.
-Then $\fb$ is a $dm$-homogeneous.
+\begin{corollary} Let $\fa$ be an $m$-homogenizable structure, and let $\fb$ be a reduct of $\fa$ with $|\aut(\fb):\aut(\fa)|=d$.
+Then $\fb$ is a $dm$-homogenizable.
 In particular, the class of finitely homogenizable structures are closed under taking finite-index reducts. \end{corollary}

 We know in fact that the second statement of Corollary~\ref{finite_index_s} also holds for the class $\fbh$.

 \begin{lemma}[\cite{bodor2024classification}] The class $\fbh$ is closed under taking finite-index reducts, finite disjoint unions and wreath products with the pure set. \end{lemma}